luciancooper/eslint-configs/packages/eslint-config-jest/README.md

 }
 ```

-For react projects, replace `@lcooper/eslint-config` with `@lcooper/eslint-config-react` in the examples above.
+For React or TypeScript projects, replace `@lcooper/eslint-config` with `@lcooper/eslint-config-react` or `@lcooper/eslint-config-typescript` in the examples above.

 Check out [this page](https://eslint.org/docs/user-guide/configuring) for more details about configuring eslint.